 2. If someone doesn’t vote in elections for many years, will they be made inactive or removed from the voter list?

 No. There is no requirement for a registered voter to vote.

 3. What is an “inactive voter?”

 This is a voter who we suspect has moved because their election mail has been returned as “undeliverable” or “return to sender” and they haven’t responded to a letter asking them to confirm their address.
-Alternately, the voter may have appeared in the National Change of Address or other database provided to the Va.
-Dept. of Elections that indicates that they have moved.
+Alternately, the voter may have appeared in the National Change of Address or other database provided to the Virginia Department of Elections that indicates that they have moved.

 If an inactive voter does not vote for two federal general elections, they will be removed from the voter list.